-The [[Prototype]] property of the newly constructed object is set to the original Array prototype object, the one that is the initial value of Array.prototype (0).
+The [[Prototype]] property of the newly constructed object is set to the original Array prototype object, the one that is the initial value of Array.prototype (15.4.3.1).
 The [[Class]] property of the newly constructed object is set to "Array".

-If the argument len is a number, then the length property of the newly constructed object is set to ToUint32(len).
+If the argument len is a number and ToUint32(len) is equal to len, then the length property of the newly constructed object is set to ToUint32(len).
+If the argument len is a number and ToUint32(len) is not equal to len, a runtime error is generated.

 If the argument len is not a number, then the length property of the newly constructed object is set to 1 and the 0 property of the newly constructed object is set to len.